micans/pick/README.md

 Computation syntax is minimalist and terse, employing a stack language with just three types.
 In order to work as a command line tool, the `pick` computation language **does away with whitespace entirely.**
 On first sight it might look arcane or terrifying, requiring a long second look.
-Compensating for the arcane syntax, `pick`'s inner computation loop is simple and dependable.
+Compensating for the terse stack language, `pick`'s inner computation loop is simple and dependable.

 [Pick one or more columns](#pick-one-or-more-columns)